 a. an examination at a time and place convenient to the candidate

 b. a suitably qualified invigilator

 How do I become an Examiner?

-In the first instances, you should contact the Course Officer and request to become a “trainee examiner”.
-It is necessary that you become familiar with all the Academy’s documentation relating to examinations, which is available on CD from the Course Officer for a nominal cost.
+In the first instance, you should contact the Course Officer and request to become a “trainee examiner”.
+It is necessary that you become familiar with all the Academy’s documentation relating to examinations, available from the Course Officer for a nominal cost.

-All documentation relating to the Academy’s examinations, procedures and conduct are available on CD from the Course Officer at a nominal cost.
-This CD is highly recommended for examiners, course tutors and candidates.
+All documentation relating to the Academy’s examinations, procedures and conduct are available from the Course Officer at a nominal cost.
+This is highly recommended for examiners, course tutors and candidates.